 Basic loss per share is computed by dividing loss available to common shareholders by the weighted average number of common shares outstanding.
 Diluted loss per share is computed by dividing loss available to common shareholders by the weighted average number of common shares outstanding plus additional common shares that would have been outstanding if dilutive potential common shares had been issued.
 For purposes of this calculation, convertible preferred stock, common stock dividends, and warrants and options to acquire common stock, are all considered common stock equivalents in periods in which they have a dilutive effect and are excluded from this calculation in periods in which these are anti-dilutive to our net loss.

-The following table illustrates our computation of loss per share for the three months and nine months ended September 30, 2018 and 2017:
+The following table illustrates our computation of loss per share for the three months ended March 31, 2019 and 2018: